Laser Resurfacing in London

 -

-Is Laser Skin Resurfacing Safe?Laser skin resurfacing is a very safe procedure when performed by a fully trained aesthetic practitioner or dermatologist in a CQC regulated medical environment.
+Is Laser Skin Resurfacing Safe?Laser skin resurfacing is a very safe procedure when performed by a fully trained laser specialist in a CQC-regulated medical environment.

 -